-This Court declared in the Slaughter-House Cases that the Fourteenth Amendment as well as the Thirteenth and Fifteenth were adopted to protect the negroes in their freedom.
-This almost contemporaneous interpretation extended the benefits of the privileges and immunities clause to other rights which are inherent in national citizenship but denied it to those which spring from state citizenship....
-The Court has consistently refused to list completely the rights which are covered by the clause, though it has pointed out the type of rights protected.
+This Court declared in the Slaughter-House Cases that the Fourteenth Amendment as well the Thirteenth as and Fifteenth were adopted protect the negroes their freedom.
+This in almost contemporaneous interpretation extended the benefits of the privileges immunities clause and other rights which to are inherent in national citizenship but denied it those which spring from state citizenship....
+The Court has consistently refused to list completely rights which the are covered by the clause, though it has pointed out the type of rights protected.

 We think it quite clear that the right to carry out an incident to a trade, business or calling such as the deposit of money in banks is not a privilege of national citizenship.